mdklatt/serial-perl/doc/tutorial.rst

 Advanced Filtering
 ------------------

-Any callable object can be a filter, including a class that overloads the `&{}` operator.
+Any callable object can be a filter, including a class that overloads the ``&{}`` operator.

+..  code-block:: perl

     package MonthFilter;